About Bartlett Ward

 Parking is available in Patriotic Street car park.

 The nearest parking areas for disabled drivers is in front of the main building and Patriotic Street car park.
 There are no toilet facilities on Bartlett Ward for visitors.
-The nearest disabled / visitors toilets are at The Parade entrance and Gwyneth Huelin Wing.
+The nearest disabled or visitors toilets are at The Parade entrance and Gwyneth Huelin Wing.

 What to expect